 Keep in mind that this doesn’t apply for intense or high-impact exercise — that’s a little too much immediately following a meal.

 You know how your stomach feels like it’s in knots when your nervous?
-Anxiety or high levels of short-term stress can actually slow gastric emptying (the process of your stomach sending food into the intestines), stalling the digestion process and keeping your stomach rumbling.
+Anxiety or high levels of short-term stress can actually (the process of your stomach sending food into the intestines), stalling the digestion process and keeping your stomach rumbling.

 If you’re experiencing high levels of anxiety, try deep breathing to calm the central nervous system and reduce physical side effects.